 March 9th 2014

 ...will be our next Party!

 WELCOME TO HULLFAMILYHOME.ORG

 Hull House Foundation is the all-volunteer non-profit organization formed in 2006 to research, restore and operate the Hull Family Home & Farmstead site as a Living History interpretive experience on the lives of the Hull Family, representative of the earliest settlers of the Western New York region.
 Designated as a tax-exempt 501(c)3 organization and chartered by the NYS Board of Regents, Hull House Foundation had its origins in the former Landmark Society of the Niagara Frontier, now part of Preservation Buffalo Niagara, when the Hull House was purchased in 1992 for protection and preservation.

-Hull House Foundation gratefully acknowledges the support and partnership of its donors, members and friends including: The Margaret L. Wendt Foundation, New York State and the WNY State Legislative delegation, John R. Oishei Foundation, Community Foundation for Greater Buffalo, M &T Bank Foundation, Town of Lancaster NY, Conable Family Foundation, and Barbara & Gerald Kelly.
+Hull House Foundation gratefully acknowledges the support and partnership of its donors, members and friends including: The Margaret L. Wendt Foundation, John R. Oishei Foundation, New York State Office of Parks, Recreation & Historic Preservation and the WNY State Legislative delegation, Preservation League of New York, New York Council on the Humanities, Conable Family Foundation of the Community Foundation for Greater Buffalo, M&T Bank Foundation, Baird Foundation, Johanna Favrot Fund for Historic Preservation, Erie County Cultural Funding, Give For Greatness, Barbara & Gerald Kelly, and the Town of Lancaster.
 Donations to the Hull House Foundation are tax deductible to the extent allowed by law.